VA Loan Manufactured Home

 What is the HUD certification label and why does the VA require it?

-The HUD certification label is a small red metal tag that was attached to every manufactured home built after June 15, 1976.
-It shows the home was built to federal HUD safety and construction standards.
-The VA requires it because homes built before 1976 predate those standards and may not meet modern safety requirements.
-If the label is missing, you can request a letter of label verification from HUD, but the process takes time and must be completed before closing.
+The HUD certification label is a small red metal tag attached to every manufactured home built after June 15, 1976.
+It proves the home was built to federal HUD safety and construction standards at the time of manufacture.
+The VA requires it because homes built before that date predate those standards and may not meet modern safety requirements.
+If the label is missing, a replacement verification letter can be requested from HUD, but that process must be completed before closing.

 Reed Letson